Table of Contents

 Does CodeIgniter support APIs out of the box?

-Yes.
-Resource routes and controllers make REST endpoints easy, and you can layer authentication and filters.
+Yes, resource routes and controllers make REST endpoints easy, and you can add authentication and filters.

 Can CodeIgniter handle caching and performance tuning?

-Yes, use page/fragment caching or drivers like Redis/Memcached to reduce response times.
+Yes, use page or fragment caching, or drivers like Redis or Memcached, to reduce response times.

 What PHP version does CodeIgniter 4 require?

 CodeIgniter targets modern PHP versions (8.x).
-Always check the official docs for the exact minimum before starting a project.
+Always check the official documentation for the exact minimum version before starting a project.

 Does CodeIgniter use MVC?

 Yes.
-It encourages a Model–View–Controller structure to separate data, presentation, and application logic.
+It encourages a Model–View–Controller structure to separate data, presentation, and logic.

 How does routing work in CodeIgniter?

-Requests are matched to controller methods via routes you define (or optional auto-routing).
-You can group routes and attach filters for auth, caching, etc.
+Requests are matched to controller methods through routes you define or by optional auto-routing.
+You can group routes and attach filters for authentication, caching, and more.

 Can I build REST APIs with CodeIgniter?

 Yes.
-Resource routes and ResourceController make CRUD-style APIs straightforward, with filters for auth/rate limiting.
+Resource routes and ResourceController make CRUD-style APIs straightforward, with filters for authentication and rate limiting.

 Does CodeIgniter have an ORM?

-It ships with a Query Builder and Entities (lightweight data objects) rather than a full ORM.
+It includes a Query Builder and Entities (lightweight data objects) instead of a full ORM.
 You can integrate an external ORM if needed.

 How does CodeIgniter handle security?

-Core features include CSRF protection, input validation, output escaping, and configurable security headers via filters/middleware.
+Core features include CSRF protection, input validation, output escaping, and configurable security headers through filters or middleware.

 Can I use front-end frameworks with CodeIgniter?

 Absolutely.
-CI works well as a backend for React, Vue, Angular, or mobile apps via REST/JSON.
+CI works well as a backend for React, Vue, Angular, or mobile apps using REST/JSON.